-Icons are of great importance, particularly in the Orthodox Christian Church.
+Icons are not objects of worship.
+Rather, like a lense in a camera, they help the faithful focus on the divine reality behind and surrounding our earthly life.
 These beautiful and elaborate paintings are described as "windows into the kingdom of God", their primary purpose being to enable a face-to-face encounter with a holy person or make present a sacred event.
-Narrative icons are images corresponding to the written Bible, portrait icons reveal symbols and information about the virtues that we try to remember in the holy person being depicted.

-Icons are painted in a way that is designed to be timeless - those who 'write' icons must follow strict Canon rule, ensuring the image remains constant and consistent, enabling all who see it to instantly recognise the person being depicted, or the story being told.
+Icons are painted in a way that is designed to be timeless - those who write icons must follow strict rules, ensuring that the image remains constant and consistent no matter in which decade, which century or in which country the icon was written.